 \section{Abstract}

-Cooperative vehicle safety (CVS) systems are a key application of intelligent transportation systems.
-In CVS systems, vehicles periodically broadcast their information, e.g., position, speed, and braking status.
-In this paper, we theoretically analyze the performance of vehicle-to-vehicle (V2V) broadcast communications at an intersection and provide tractable formulae of performance metrics to optimize them.
-We consider a model in which locations of vehicles are modeled separately as {\it queueing} and {\it running} segments and derive key performance metrics of V2V broadcast communications via a stochastic geometry approach.
-However, these theoretical expressions are highly complex and mathematically intractable, so we developed {\it closed-form} approximate formulae for them.
-In our approximation, the probability of successful transmission decreases geometrically as the distance to a receiver increases and is expressed by only system parameters.
-Using the approximate formulae, we propose a method for optimizing the broadcast rate of vehicles such that the mean number of successful receivers per unit time is maximized.
+Cooperative vehicle safety (CVS) systems are a key application of intelligent transportation systems because they include many applications, such as cooperative collision warning.
+In CVS systems, vehicles periodically broadcast their information, e.g., position and speed.
+In this paper, we propose an optimization method for the broadcast rate in vehicle-to-vehicle (V2V) broadcast communications at an intersection on the basis of theoretical analysis.
+We consider a model in which locations of vehicles are modeled separately as {\it queuing} and {\it running} segments and derive key performance metrics of V2V broadcast communications via a stochastic geometry approach.
+Since these theoretical expressions are mathematically intractable, we developed {\it closed-form} approximate formulae for them.
+Using them, we optimize the broadcast rate such that the mean number of successful receivers per unit time is maximized.
 Because of the closed form approximation, the optimal rate can be used as a guideline for a {\it real-time} control-method, which is not achieved through time-consuming simulations.
-We evaluated our approximation and optimization method through simulations and numerical experiments and found that the approximate formulae fitted well to exact analysis in a realistic setting.
-We also demonstrated the effectiveness of optimizing the broadcast rate.
+We evaluated our method through numerical examples and demonstrated the effectiveness of our method.